 Viral or bacterial infections – for example, bronchitis can produce a chronic cough with shortness of breath, fatigue, chest pain, mucus, or a low fever that can lead to a wheezing cough.
-If the common cold settles in the cheat, this can also lead to a wheezing cough.
+If the common cold settles in the chest, this can also lead to this type of cough.
 Another lung infection leading to a wheezing cough is pneumonia.

 COPD (chronic obstructive pulmonary disease) – is an umbrella term for various other pulmonary diseases, such as emphysema and chronic bronchitis.
 Many people have more than one condition, and a wheezing cough can result.

 GERD – gastroesophageal reflux disease occurs when stomach acid backs up into your esophagus.
 If untreated, the irritation can lead to a wheezing cough.

 Allergies – a wheezing cough can result from allergies to dust mites, pollen, foods, pet dander, and mold.
 Anaphylaxis, which usually requires immediate medical attention, includes troubled breathing and wheezing as a symptom.

 Heart disease – heart disease can cause fluid to build on the lungs, depending on the type.
 In turn, a wheezing cough can develop.